catboost/catboost/catboost/docs/en/concepts/speed-up-training.md

 ## Using pandas.Categorical type instead of object {#pandas-instead-of-objects}

 Use the pandas.Categorical type instead of the object type to speed up the preprocessing for datasets with categorical features up to 200 times.

-## Using numpy arrays instead pandas dataframes {#numpy-instead-of-pandas}
-Use numpy arrays instead of pandas dataframes to speed up the preprocessing for large datasets.